ExpressLRS/Docs/docs/software/user-defines.md

 ```
 USE_TX_BACKPACK
 ```
 Enables code for talking to a connected [ESP8266 backpack](https://github.com/ExpressLRS/Backpack) on the TX module, and associated Lua params.
 The device target should enable this automatically for devices that come with this built-in, but can be added to any device.
-The TX backpack allows wireless integration with VRx modules and planned telemetry mirroring over WiFi.
+The TX backpack allows wireless integration with VRX modules and planned telemetry mirroring over WiFi.

 ## Debug Options